Back to Blog

 Core Features

 Inventory Management — Live stock levels with automatic reorder alerts.
 Barcode scanning integration for warehouse staff.
-No more manual stock counts.
+No more manual stock counts or formula-based inventory tracking.

 Financial View — Auto-generated invoices from completed orders.
 Payment tracking.
 Monthly P&L that updates in real-time instead of someone spending a day building it in Excel.